sheershob/CamApp/README.md

 **![Image](https://github.com/user-attachments/assets/0d1e8862-1c19-42af-bcd2-7d7d96c3a889)**

 *This chart illustrates the breakdown of the APK's contents, showing the size contribution of various components.
 Optimizations have been implemented to minimize the app's storage by removing unnecessary libraries.
-It has a download size of 18.6 MB and apk size of 48.2 MB*
+It has a download size (compressed size) of 18.6 MB and apk size (entire package size) of 48.2 MB*

 ## Implementation Details